dzekelid/domains/_listings/opendns/domains-delete-openapi.md

 info:
   title: OpenDNS Delete Domain
   version: 1.0.0
-  description: "To delete a domain from the shared customer\u2019s domain list, run
+  description: To delete a domain from the shared customer???s domain list, run a
-    a DELETE request against the domains endpoint of the API."
+    DELETE request against the domains endpoint of the API.
 schemes:
 - http
 produces: